-- Peel the lemons carefully, so you get the zest part, but not the yellow part.
-It doesn’t matter if your strips are even, as no one’s going to see them.
+- Peel the lemons carefully to get the yellow zest part but not the pithy white part.
+It doesn’t matter if your strips are even, as no one will see them.

 - Put them in a quart mason jar and fill 3/4 full of vodka.
-Use a good vodka.
+Use good vodka.
 Well, that’s true of any cocktail.
-Buy the best alcohol you can afford, as it truly makes a difference.
+Buy the best alcohol you can afford, as it makes a difference.

 - Steep the lemon peels in a dark place for a week or so.
-In our truck camper, I put it in the bottom shelf of our pantry and tuck a bag of powdered sugar around it to keep it safe.
-If you forget about it like I did, don’t worry, it’ll just be more lemony.
+Then, in our truck camper, I put it on the bottom shelf of our pantry and tucked a bag of powdered sugar around it to keep it safe.
+If you forget about it like I did, don’t worry; it’ll be more lemony.

 - Strain out the peels and then fill the rest of the quart jar with simple syrup.

 - Wait for another week.
 I know it’ll just about kill you, all the waiting!